 Oral appliances are simple, non-invasive devices that treat various conditions.
-They are designed from transparent plastic material and rest securely on the upper and bottom arch of the mouth.
+They are typically designed from transparent plastic material and rest securely on the upper and bottom arch of the mouth.
 Oral appliances can address sleep apnea, nighttime teeth grinding, bite issues, or TMJ disorders.
-At Complete Dental Health LLC in Albany, Oregon, we provide customized oral appliances based on your preferences and treatment goals.
+At Marine Hills Dentistry in Federal Way, Washington, we provide customized oral appliances based on your preferences and treatment goals.request an appointment

 What Are Oral Appliances?